Which Cannabis Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Sundial vs. HEXO: Which Cannabis Stock is a Better Buy?
+Sundial vs. Neptune Wellness: Which Cannabis Stock is a Better Buy?

-Sundial (SNDL) and HEXO (NYSE:) have gained momentum in the last few trading sessions.
-However, only one of these rallies seems sustainable.
-While Sundial is looking to shift its business model, HEXO is aggressively expanding via acquisitions.
-Which cannabis stock should you buy today?.Stocks in the cannabis industry continue to remain volatile but also allow investors to derive market-beating gains due to a rapidly expanding market driven by expectations of marijuana legalization in the U.S.
+Sundial Growers (NASDAQ:) and Neptune Wellness (NEPT) are two small cap cannabis companies that have seen their share prices rally in the past month.
+Many believe that this positive momentum can continue, which is why today we’re going to analyze these two companies to see which is a better buy now.In the last two years, Canadian cannabis stocks have trailed the broader markets by a significant margin.
+These “north of the border” pot stocks were impacted by lower-than-expected demand, resulting in oversupply, high inventory levels, low profit margins and billion-dollar write-downs.
+A thriving black market did not help either which exacerbated the sell-off.

-Most Canadian marijuana producers are grappling with mounting losses, and lower than expected demand.
-These factors have led pot stocks to trail the broader markets by a significant margin.
-Now, cannabis companies are focused on streamlining operations, reducing cash burn, and shifting their product mix which should lead to a recovery in share prices.
+However, in the past month, Canadian marijuana stocks have been rebounding.
+This is a result from many producers streamlining operations, reducing output and cutting losses to drive profit margins higher.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.